Lemon Rosemary Scones From Scratch are a sweet, subtly savory treat perfect for breakfast, brunch, or tea!

 I’m not a big baker.
 Mainly because I’m not a big sweets person.
 My sweet tooth is like, “meh…” I’d rather eat cheese.
 My husband’s the baker in this family, but I had told my co-workers that I’d bring in a homemade treat for our Monday morning managers meeting, so come Sunday afternoon, I was a hunt for something to make.
 Unlike me, they have sweet teeth, so I decided to bring some scones.
 Since it’s an 8:30 am meeting, I needed something that was breakfast-y.
 Scones it was!

-I decided on Rosemary Lemon scones because, well I found it on the Pioneer Woman’s website and they looked amazing.
+I decided on Lemon Rosemary Scones from scratch because, well I found it on the Pioneer Woman’s website and they looked amazing.
 And mainly, I had everything needed to make them already and I was too lazy to walk down the street to the store.
 At least I thought I did.
 After I started, I

 made asked really really nicely, that my handsome husband go to the store for me.
 Twice.

-These were really good.
+These Lemon Rosemary Scones from scratch were really good.
 Like for real.
 A wonderful lemon flavor with a hint of rosemary and not too dry or too moist and just the right amount of crumble.
-It’s time again for Angie’s Fiesta Friday; I’m excited to bring these to share with the group!

 - • 3 cups All-purpose Flour